kissmetrics/km-support/_posts/2013-04-19-javascript-specific.md

 ## Tracking Individual Page Views

 If you are just looking to track every page view on your site we recommend [Google Analytics][ga].
-With KISSmetrics we recommend tracking only significant pages with specifically named events.
+With Kissmetrics we recommend tracking only significant pages with specifically named events.
 You can use the Event Library to do this, or you can add a `record` command to your pages:

 {% highlight js %}
 _kmq.push(['record', 'Viewed Signup']);